tjcreedy/metamate/README.md

 `find`: *required* | `dump` *not used*

-`n` should be a value corresponding to one of [the standard NCBI genetic codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) for NUMTdumper to use when translating ASVs.
+`n` should be a value corresponding to one of [the standard NCBI genetic codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) for metaMATE to use when translating ASVs.
 This is always required.

 #### `-r/--readingframe [1,2,3]`